ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** The current version of Altibase doesn't support decreasing the buffer area size.

-**Action:** If you want to decrease the buffer area size, first shut down Altibase and set a suitable value for the property.
+**Action:** In order to decrease the buffer area size, first shut down Altibase and set a suitable value for the property.
 Then start Altibase again.

 **0x11132 ( 69938) smERR_ABORT_INVALID_BUFFER_EXPAND_SIZE \|BUFFER_AREA_SIZE -